aultimus/slack-user-data-service/README.md

 usable in CI.
 The integration test runs a server to mock the slack api, sends the app events and makes requests to the app endpoint to verify behaviour.

-TODO unit tests

 ## Tradeoffs
 * To use an ORM or not to use an ORM?
-I considered using an ORM but have not used one recently in golang and wished to keep the code more flexible to allow for extensions to the service.
+I considered using an ORM but wished to keep the code more flexible to allow for extensions to the service.
 We could always introduce one if maintaining the DB code becomes too much of a burden, as it stands sqlx saves a bunch of legwork.
 * We use the slack library `github.com/slack-go/slack` rather than using the REST API.
 The slack library provides us with some predefined types and adds some nice features such as out of the box pagination and verification.
 It does add some